A fitness platform for where the Caribbean trains.

 Credits

 Designed and built as a working prototype by Social Impact Design Studios in conversation with Instafit246.
 Workout sequences and proprietary content remain the property of the Instafit246 trainer.
-The persona of Marcus Hinds is a stand-in for the real trainer; Aisha, Sasha, and Demi are fictional.
+The persona of Marcus Hinds is a stand-in for the real trainer; Aisha, Sasha, Demi, and Esme are fictional.